 Remote Employees—Not Independent Contractors

 It is important to know the difference between a remote employee and an independent contractor.
 Misclassifying workers as independent contractors could make your company liable for unpaid employment taxes.
 The IRS offers more guidance on understanding the employee vs. independent contractor designation and it might help you sort out the difference so that you can accurately pay and tax your employees under the right work regulations.

 Internal Revenue Service.
 "Publication 54 Tax Guide for U.S. Citizens and Resident Aliens Abroad."
-Income Tax Withholding.
 Page 8.
-Accessed Feb.
-11, 2020.
+Accessed Aug.
+6, 2020.

 Colorado Department of Revenue, Taxation Division.
 "Part-Year and Nonresident."
 Accessed Aug.
 6, 2020.